dmitriy-khokhlov/babyos.mikeos-tutorial/README.md

 # BabyOS born of MikeOS's tutorial
-A result of doing the tutorial "How to write a simple operating system" (Mike Saunders and MikeOS Developers): http://mikeos.sourceforge.net/write-your-own-os.html
+The result of the tutorial "How to write a simple operating system" (Mike Saunders and MikeOS Developers): http://mikeos.sourceforge.net/write-your-own-os.html

+It's just a simple "hello world" MBR bootloader.